artagnon/clayoven/README.md

 Modern website generator with a traditional design.
 Generates html from custom textual input, termed claytext, deriving certain elements from markdown.
 See [artagnon.com](https://artagnon.com) as an example.

 At its core, clayoven is a paragraph-processor which intentionally avoids the complexity of a markdown-based generator like jekyll.
 All that claytext consists of is `PARAGRAPH_LINE_FILTERS`, which matches paragraphs where all lines begin with some regex, `PARAGRAPH_START_END_FILTERS` which matches paragraphs that start with some regex, and end with another regex.
 For things that involve using a regex to match text in the middle of a paragraph, [javascript](https://github.com/artagnon/artagnon.com/blob/master/design/claytext.js) is the hassle-free way of getting it done.
-The non-claytext part of clayoven is _cool_: when files are laid out in a certain way, and checked into git, clayoven automatically updates timestamps and sorts posts based on git-added date.
+When files are laid out in a certain way, and checked into git, clayoven automatically updates timestamps and sorts posts based on git-added date; clayoven _incrementally_ builds only pages that changed, according to git.

 ## Installation